 INTRODUCTION

-Inspiring farm clients to engage with behaviour change to improve herd health remains a critical challenge for the role of the cattle veterinarian (1).
+Inspiring farm clients to engage with behaviour change to improve herd health remains a critical challenge for the role of the cattle veterinarian [1].
 The dairy industry is evolving worldwide, with attention shifting from the individual animal to management at the herd level, requiring a preventative and proactive advisory approach to veterinary work.
-To cope with these changes, veterinary herd health management (VHHM) programs have been established, broadly encompassing a combination of (advice on) animal health, milk production and disease prevention, placed in a framework of farm economics, welfare, food safety and environment (2).
-Regular checks of herd and farm are important and often create communication opportunities within which VHHM advisory discourse can be situated, such as when carrying out routine fertility examinations of cattle (3).
+To cope with these changes, veterinary herd health management (VHHM) programs have been established, broadly encompassing a combination of (advice on) animal health, milk production and disease prevention, placed in a framework of farm economics, welfare, food safety and environment [2].
+Regular checks of herd and farm are important and often create communication opportunities within which VHHM advisory discourse can be situated, such as when carrying out routine fertility examinations of cattle [3].

-To engage with VHHM advisory messages on change, farmers report the desire to be acknowledged for their competence and decision-making abilities on farm, to experience negotiation, collaboration and choice in herd health planning processes and to experience a trusting relationship with their veterinarian (3–5).
-These desires reflect core attributes at the heart of Self-Determination Theory (SDT) (6), a macro-theory of human motivation that identifies 3 innate psychological needs as critical to integrating externally recommended behaviours with an individual’s sense of self to stimulate internalised motivation: the need to feel competence (perceived self-efficacy), autonomy (sense of choice) and relatedness (connection with another).
-Meeting or thwarting SDT psychological needs underpins differences in whether farmers strive to extend their on-farm competencies or become uninterested and apathetic towards positive change (7).
+To engage with VHHM advisory messages on change, farmers report the desire to be acknowledged for their competence and decision-making abilities on farm, to experience negotiation, collaboration and choice in herd health planning processes and to experience a trusting relationship with their veterinarian [3–5].
+These desires reflect core attributes at the heart of Self-Determination Theory (SDT) [6], a macro-theory of human motivation.
+SDT identifies 3 innate psychological needs as critical to integrating externally recommended behaviours with an individual’s sense of self to stimulate internalised motivation: the need to feel competence (perceived self-efficacy), autonomy (sense of choice) and relatedness (connection with another).
+Meeting or thwarting SDT psychological needs underpins differences in whether farmers strive to extend their on-farm competencies or become uninterested and apathetic towards positive change [7].

 The current herd health communication paradigm may often conflict with these psychological needs.
-Veterinarians tend to control herd health agendas, relying predominantly on giving information, persuading and questioning (8–10) with little evocation of farmer opinions, ideas and values through open questions (8,11) all of which indicate a paternalistic communication approach.
+Veterinarians tend to control herd health agendas, relying predominantly on giving information, persuading and questioning [8–10] with little evocation of farmer opinions, ideas and values through open questions [8,11] all of which indicate a paternalistic communication approach.
 This mismatch between current and desired practice presents a barrier to client behaviour change, which may fundamentally undermine client engagement with veterinary herd health management (VHHM) activities.
-Indeed, at present, involvement in VHHM advisory discussion on specific VHHM topics does not seem to directly relate to improvement of farm performance parameters relating to these topics (12).
-This is of concern as poor management of herd health is to the detriment of the health, welfare and productivity of the cattle involved which, in turn, is linked with adverse mental health and wellbeing outcomes for their farmers (13,14).
-To equip veterinarians to meet farmers’ psychologically pertinent desires for self-direction within VHHM services and thus improve engagement with messaged on change, targeted communication training and education focused on veterinarians’ clinical communication competencies must be at the heart of future VHHM programmes.
+Indeed, at present, involvement in VHHM advisory discussion on specific VHHM topics does not seem to directly relate to improvement of farm performance parameters relating to these topics [12].
+This is of concern as poor management of herd health is to the detriment of the health, welfare and productivity of the cattle involved which, in turn, is linked with adverse mental health and wellbeing outcomes for their farmers [13,14].
+To equip veterinarians to meet farmers’ psychologically pertinent desires for self-direction within VHHM services and thus improve engagement with messages on change, targeted communication training and education focused on veterinarians’ clinical communication competencies must be at the heart of future VHHM programmes.

-One communication methodology described as a ‘fruitful marriage’ with SDT for behaviour change interventions (15) is Motivational Interviewing (MI), a collaborative conversation style that parallels and operationalises the tenets of SDT (16–19), developed in the medical sciences for strengthening a person’s own motivation to change (20).
-Both SDT and MI have developed a common set of metatheoretical beliefs regarding positive human nature (15), viewing clients as growth-orientated with a natural tendency towards personal development.
-The task of an advisor is therefore viewed as to facilitate this natural change process by evoking and strengthening a client’s inner resourcefulness, rather than imposing or ‘installing’ motivation in a client from externally controlling strategies (15).
-This similarity arguably underpins the congruence witnessed between the guiding principles of MI and the SDT psychological needs of relatedness, autonomy and competence (17).
+One communication methodology described as a ‘fruitful marriage’ with SDT for behaviour change interventions [15] is Motivational Interviewing (MI), a collaborative conversation style that parallels and operationalises the tenets of SDT [16–19], developed in the medical sciences for strengthening a person’s own motivation to change [20].
+Both SDT and MI have developed a common set of metatheoretical beliefs regarding positive human nature [15], viewing clients as growth-orientated with a natural tendency towards personal development.
+The task of an advisor is therefore viewed as to facilitate this natural change process by evoking and strengthening a client’s inner resourcefulness, rather than imposing or ‘installing’ motivation in a client from externally controlling strategies [15].
+This similarity arguably underpins the congruence witnessed between the guiding principles of MI and the SDT psychological needs of relatedness, autonomy and competence [17].